Floopert/CW2024/Readme.md

     -ActiveActorDestructible.java: Added the constructor initializations from the previous ActiveActor class.
 The moveHorizontally() and moveVertically() methods from the ActiveActor class is moved here.

+### Controller.java | LevelParent.java
+    Objective: To replace the deprecated Observer methods with event listener pattern (replaced with self-defined LevelEventListener.java class)

+    -Controller.java: Controller.java class now implements LevelEventListener instead of Observer.
+The update() method from the Observer interface is now replaced with changeLevel() method from the LevelEventListener interface.

+    -LevelParent.java: The class no longer extends Observer class since it is no longer used.
+Added addEventListener() and removeEventListener() to add listeners to any change level events triggered by LevelParent.
+In the goToNextLevel() method, instead of the Observer methods, it is now replaced with the LevelEventListener's changeLevel() method.

 ----------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------